seven1m/jqtal/README.md

 * `../name` grabs the "name" attribute of the parent scope (the state).
 * `../../name` grabs the "name" attribute of the grandparent scope (the country).

 With multiple references to a similarly named attribute on objects in various scopes (current, parent, grandparent, etc.), templates can get hard to read.
-So, jqTAL has a way to annotate instructions for clarity; the above can be rewritten as:
+So, jqtal has a way to annotate instructions for clarity; the above can be rewritten as:

     <div data-scope="country">
       <div data-repeat="states">